The 8-year-old in me will never grow tired of “Star Wars.”

 Was it the sequels themselves?
 They never are as good as the original.
 Was it the shadow of adolescence?
 Everything changes once pubescent hormones awaken.

-But they never answer those questions, and don’t think about it much.
+But they never answer those questions, and don’t think about it much, but if you have some questions on how long are all 9 star wars movies combined, this time they will answer your questions.
 “The Empire Strikes Back” and “Return of the Jedi” simply become part of the “Star Wars” magic.

 The 23-year-old in me will always rejoice as the price of the “Star Wars” trilogy on VHS drops to less than $40, and he rushes to buy it.
 He smiles as he relives the magic he felt 15 years earlier, and nearly wears out the tapes.